top of page

 Anxiety

-Anxiety-related disorders include panic attacks, phobias, Obsessive-Compulsive Disorder (OCD), social anxiety, Generalized Anxiety Disorder (GAD), Post-Traumatic Stress Disorder (PTSD), and more.
-When anxiety symptoms interfere with daily functions, it is important to get help and work on skills that would help you live anxiety free.
+Anxiety-related conditions include panic attacks, phobias, Obsessive-Compulsive Disorder (OCD), social anxiety, Generalized Anxiety Disorder (GAD), Post-Traumatic Stress Disorder (PTSD), and more.
+When anxiety symptoms interfere with daily life, it is important to get help and work on skills that would help you live anxiety free.

 Trauma & Prolonged Exposure